a1k0n/a1k0n.github.io/_posts/2018-11-13-fast-line-following.md

 wide-angle) camera.

 Either way, we can at least indirectly measure these parameters.
-To track them over time and refine our estimates requires a Kalman filter, which I will cover in my next post.
+To track them over time and refine our estimates requires a Kalman filter.

 For now, this is a very brief overview of how it was done in the first video above: